thejeffchen/jeff-chen-seo/README.md

 7) Create a new database called jeffchenseo

-So here I am being lazy and just using a GUI to create the database: https://macpostgresclient.com/.
+So here I like just using a GUI to create the database: https://macpostgresclient.com/.
 I like this one the most, but it costs $40 (worth it imho).

 You could use the free one: https://www.pgadmin.org/, but I find the interface more confusing than useful.

-Lastly, you can be hardcore and use the terminal for any changes you make to the database: https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb (I've done it before, but over time I find it incredibly time consuming for no reason.
-Using a GUI is far better)
+Lastly, you can use the terminal for any changes you make to the database: https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb (I've done it before, but over time I find it incredibly time consuming.
+Using a GUI is simpler)

 8) Migrate the Django tables to Postgres
 ```angular2html